PaloAltoNetworks/terraform-provider-bridgecrew/README.md

 If you add new resources you will need to add a template for it in the template folder and update *scripts/generate-docs.go*, once built you will need to add the generated markdown file.

 - To view the documentation:
-The provider has onlin documentation here:<https://registry.terraform.io/providers/PaloAltoNetworks/bridgecrew/latest/docs>
+The provider has online documentation here:<https://registry.terraform.io/providers/PaloAltoNetworks/bridgecrew/latest/docs>
 If you want to preview your modified docs you can paste your `/docs` foleder Markdown file content into <https://registry.terraform.io/tools/doc-preview>

 ## Contributing